 Robinhood, on the other hand, is for people interested in an active investing approach.
 While your investing options are still limited to stocks and ETFs (with the company working on providing more advanced securities options in the future), beginning investors should be very careful.

-Trying to beat the market with stock picking is risky and can result in serious losses.
 While you can save money on fees when you use this app over other stock brokerages, only experienced investors should attempt to buy and sell individual stocks.

 Educate yourself and determine if this is the kind of investing strategy you want to pursue.
 It requires a lot more work, research, and effort to make sure your investments remain appropriately allocated and diversified.